ar37-rs/xaw64-wine/README.md

 * Some commands (usage) and drivers might not available yet on xaw64, currently essentials commands are added and available

-* Use virpipe for mali/powervr/etc or default native termux drivers (such freedreno for adreno).
+* Use virpipe for some low-end (mali/powervr/etc) GPUs or use vulkan wrapper for high-end mali GPUs or default native termux drivers such freedreno for adreno.

 * Using virtual controller, install InputBrige